 Types of Breeders

-It's deceptively easy to say that John Jones or Mary Smith runs a puppy mill or that pet store puppies come from puppy mills, but the label is tossed about so frequently and with so little regard for accuracy that each prospective dog owner should ascertain for himself whether or not he wishes to buy a dog from John Jones, Mary Smith, a pet store, or a hobby breeder.
+It's deceptively easy to say that John Jones or Mary Smith runs a puppy mill or that pet store puppies come from puppy mills.
+But the label is tossed about so frequently and with so little regard for accuracy that each prospective dog owner should ascertain for himself whether he wishes to buy a dog from John Jones, Mary Smith, a pet store, or a hobby breeder.
 Here are our Dog Owner's Guide definitions to help you decide:

-Commercial breeder: One who usually has several breeds of dogs with profit as the primary motive for existence.
-Commercial breeders that are inspected by USDA, state agencies, or the American Kennel Club should have adequate conditions.
+Commercial breeder: One who usually has several breeds of dogs with profit as the primary motive for existence; Commercial breeders inspected by USDA, state agencies, or the American Kennel Club should have adequate conditions.
 Commercial breeders that sell directly to the public fall through the regulatory cracks unless they do business in a state that licenses commercial kennels.
-Dogs in these kennels may be healthy or not and their conditions may be acceptable or not.
-The dogs are probably not screened for genetic diseases, and the breeding stock may or may not be selected for resemblance to the breed standard or for good temperament.
+Dogs in these kennels may be healthy or not, and their conditions may be acceptable or not.
+The dogs are probably not screened for genetic diseases, and the breeding stock may or may not be selected for resemblance to the breed standard or good temperament.

 Broker: One who buys puppies from commercial kennels and sells to retail outlets or other kennels.
 Brokers ship puppies on airlines or by truckload throughout the country.
 Brokers must be licensed by USDA and must abide by the shipping regulations in the Animal Welfare Act.

-Amateur breeder: A dog owner whose pet either gets bred by accident or who breeds on purpose for a variety of reasons.
-This breeder may be ignorant of the breed standard, genetics, behavior, and good health practices.
-An amateur breeder can very easily become a hobby breeder or a commercial breeder, depending on his level of interest or need for income.
+Amateur breeder: A dog owner whose pet either gets bred by accident or who breeds on purpose for various reasons; This breeder may be ignorant of the breed standard, genetics, behavior, and good health practices.
+An amateur breeder can quickly become a hobby breeder or a commercial breeder, depending on his level of interest or need for income.